jspe406/pytorch_on_frontier/README.md

 ```
 This is running Pytorch to train on two nodes, 16 GPUs for 2000 epochs and saves the training snapshot.
 If the script is run a second time it will pick up from the saved snapshot and continue training.

 Here we can see for each GPU on the nodes (total of 16), one epoch was run.
-Here it is easier to visualize that the `GLOBAL RANK` or `RANK` is the number assiged to the GPU relative to the total GPUs across all nodes [0-15] and the `LOCAL RANK` would be relative to gpus residing on a single node [0-7]
+Here it is easier to visualize that the `GLOBAL RANK` or `RANK` is the number assiged to the GPU relative to the total GPUs across all nodes [0-15] and the `LOCAL RANK` would be relative to GPUs residing on a single node [0-7]

 For further information or tips the following resources have been listed.
 If you would like to see more examples that have been run on frontier, the following [ai-training-series](https://github.com/olcf/ai-training-series/tree/main/ai_at_scale_part_2) is a great resource with code examples.